Turkey or Chicken Ricotta Meatballs

 Chicken & Ricotta Meatballs

-I absolutely adore my Turkey or Chicken Ricotta Meatballs, and I think you’ll love them, too!
-You’ll love them in Italian Wedding Soup, cooked in or served with Marinara, and you’ll love them with my Herbed Yogurt Sauce, the same one I use for my Summer Squash.
-(The lemon in the sauce works so well with the spices in the meatballs.)
+You’ll love them in Italian Wedding Soup, cooked in or served with Cook’s Ilustrated Quick Marinara, and you’ll love them with my Herbed Yogurt Sauce, maybe cooked with a little Kale.
+It’s the same sauce I use for my Zucchini & Summer Squash, and the lemon in the sauce works so well with the spices in the meatballs.)

-You’ll love them just plain, cold from the fridge, maybe in the middle of the night.
+You’ll love these meatballs just plain, cold from the fridge, maybe in the middle of the night.
 Don’t ask how I know this.
 I *just* do.

 Making Turkey or Chicken Ricotta Meatballs:

-When the meatballs are mixed up, the mixture is super soft.
-Just stick in in the fridge for a while to firm up a bit and then measure it out with a scoop, That makes it super easy to plop these meatballs out in minutes!
-The meatballs probably are not going to be perfectly round; that’s the trade off for such a moist meatball, but they’re close enough.
+Once the meatballs are mixed up, the mixture is super soft.
+Just toss it in the fridge for a while to firm up a bit and allow the bread crumbs to incorporate.
+Once cold, measuring it with a scoop makes it super easy to plop these meatballs out on a sheet tray in minutes!
+The meatballs probably are not going to be perfectly round; that’s the trade-off for such a moist meatball, but they’re close enough.
+If you want a perfectly round meatball, you might need to add more breadcrumbs.

-Turkey or Chicken Ricotta Meatballs are so versatile, I like to double or triple the recipe and keep them in my freezer.
-These meatballs may be cooked off in the oven and then browned, later, if desired (or not); they hold together when dropped in soup raw or cooked and they can just be sautéed until done.
-It’s interesting how different elements of flavor come through with a change in the cooking method, but all are delicious.
-I prefer to bake them and keep them on hand for whatever end for them comes to mind.
+Turkey or Chicken Ricotta Meatballs are versatile.
+I usually double or triple the recipe, bake them off, and keep them in my freezer.
+It’s interesting how different elements of flavor come through with a change in the cooking method, but all are delicious:

 A few notes on the recipe: